Year One (15 credit hours)

 Year Three (18 credit hours)

-* The tuition listed is effective for the 2018-2019 academic year.
+* The tuition and fees listed are effective for the 2019-2020 academic year.
 Per credit hour or per semester calculations are available from Student Financial Services.

-* Tuition is subject to review and/or change, with approval by the University Provost's Office and Case Western Reserve University Board of Trustees.
+* Tuition are fees are subject to review and/or change, with approval by the University Provost's Office and Case Western Reserve University Board of Trustees.

 Financing your degree